Robert Gilpin: Education

+Career

+Gilpin joined the Princeton faculty in 1962 and became full professor in 1970.
+He was a faculty associate of the Center of International Studies, and the Liechtenstein Institute on Self-Determination.

 Gilpin was a Guggenheim fellow in 1969, a Rockefeller fellow from 1967 to 1968 and again from 1976 to 1977, and a fellow of the American Academy of Arts and Sciences.
 He was a member of the American Political Science Association for which he served as vice president from 1984 to 1985, and he was a member of the Council on Foreign Relations.
 Early in his career, Gilpin focused on conflict and national security, in particular nuclear weapons policy.
 Over time, his focus shifted to international political economy.

 Gilpin described his view of international relations and international political economy from a "realist" standpoint.
 He characterized himself as a "soft" realist.
 He explained in his book Global Political Economy that he considered himself a "state-centric realist" in the tradition of prominent "classical realists" such as E. H. Carr and Hans Morgenthau.
 He has described Morgenthau, Carr and Hedley Bull as influences on his thinking, as well as Susan Strange, Raymond Vernon and Richard Cooper.

-An important figure in the field of International Political Economy, Gilpin's scholarship pushed back on claims made by liberal institutionalists such as Robert Keohane and Joseph Nye on the declining importance of state power in international economic affairs amid complex interdependence.
+An important figure in the field of International Political Economy (IPE), Gilpin's scholarship pushed back on claims made by liberal institutionalists such as Robert Keohane and Joseph Nye on the declining importance of state power in international economic affairs amid complex interdependence.
 Gilpin argued that states were still the key actors in the realm of economic relations and that security interests remained a key determinant of state behavior in economic affairs.
 Non-state actors were still fundamentally dependent on what states did.
 Gilpin was a strong influence on Stephen D. Krasner.

 Within IPE, Gilpin proposed an influential framework for organizing schools of political thought on the relationship between politics and economics into three: Mercantilism, Liberalism, and Marxism.

 In his 1975 book US Power and the Multinational Corporation, Gilpin warned that multinational corporations could facilitate a rapid spread of advanced technologies away from the leading states to rising states, thus facilitating more rapid power transitions.
 Gilpin has described War and Change In World Politics (1981) as the work of his that he is most pleased with.

 In the final years of his career, Gilpin focused his research interests in the application of realist thinking to contemporary American policies in the Middle East.
 Gilpin was openly critical of the politics surrounding the 2003 invasion of Iraq in his essay "War is Too Important to Be Left to Ideological Amateurs."